libmir/mir-glas/README.md

 ## Questions & Answers

-#### Why GLAS calls "Generic ..."?
+#### Why GLAS is called "Generic ..."?

  1. GLAS has generic internal implementation, which can be easily portable to any other architecture with minimal efforts (5 minutes).
  2. GLAS API provides more functionality comparing with BLAS.
- 3. It is written is in Dlang using generic programming.
+ 3. It is written in Dlang using generic programming.

 #### Why it is better then other BLAS Open Source Libraries like OpenBLAS and Eigen?